Operation Fortitude: Planning

 Detailed planning ostensibly sat with Noel Wild and his Ops (B) staff.
 In practice, it was a collaboration between Wild and the heads of the London Controlling Section and B1a.
 Work began in December 1943 under the codename Mespot.
 Wild's first version of the Fortitude plan was socialised in early January 1943 with SHAEF, political leaders and the staff officers of the 21st Army Group.
 That iteration aimed to take advantage of the likelihood that the Germans would notice invasion preparations in southern England.
 Wild wanted to create the impression that an invasion was aimed at the Pas-de-Calais slightly later in the year (July, instead of June).
 Once the real invasion had landed, six fictional divisions would then keep the threat to Calais alive.

 Colonel David Strangeways, head of Montgomery's R Force, raised concerns about the entire plan.
-Strangeways argued that the plan aimed to cover the Allies' real intentions, instead of creating a realistic threat to Calais to which Axis forces would be forced respond in defence.
+Strangeways argued that the plan aimed to cover the Allies' real intentions, instead of creating a realistic threat to Calais to which Axis forces would be forced to respond in defence.
 He was concerned the Germans might well be aware of the Allied readiness in southern England and so they would be alert to the risk of an invasion in early June.
 However, that would realise this gave them several weeks to defeat any bridgehead and return to defend Calais.
 On 25 January, Montgomery's Chief of Staff, Francis de Guingand, sent a letter to the deception planners that asked them to focus on Pas-de-Calais as the main assault and was almost certainly sent at the behest of Strangeways.

 With those criticisms in hand, Wild produced his final draft for Fortitude.
 In the revised plan, which was issued on 30 January and approved by the Allied chiefs on 18 February, fifty divisions would be positioned in Southern England to attack Pas de Calais.
 After the real invasion had landed, the story would change to suggest to the Germans that several assault divisions remained in England that were ready to conduct a cross-Channel attack once the Normandy beachhead had drawn German defences away from Calais.
 The plan still retained some of its initial form, most notably since the first part of the story still aimed to suggest an invasion date of mid-July.
 At that point, Winston Churchill judged 'Mespot' to be an unsuitable name and so 'Fortitude' was adopted from an alternative list on 18 February.